sadmannn/happy-bday-shehooo/overview.md

 - Dark mode support

 ## User Experience Flow
-- Welcome screen with instructions (Requires mandatory microphone permission to proceed.
-If permission is initially denied, a prompt card will appear to encourage granting access.)
+- Welcome screen with instructions (Requires mandatory microphone and location permissions to proceed.
+If permissions are initially denied, a prompt card will appear to encourage granting access.)
 - Series of interactive questions
 - Various animations based on responses
 - Final birthday cake interaction